-As Size, Weight, and Performance (SWaP) issues drive more and more of today's platform design decisions, supply chain managers and engineering directors alike must see further into the future on the issues that will determine ultimate success.
+As Size, Weight, and Power (SWaP) issues drive more and more of today's platform design decisions, supply chain managers and engineering directors alike must see further into the future on the issues that will determine ultimate success.
 With IMAs, decisions around the microwave and digital transmit/receive functions in your block diagram are critical.
 Should you design separate TX and RX modules, or one transceiver?
 Where should the crossover between the analog and digital transmission be?
 Many of those issues will be in the hands of your IMA partner, who must apply a unique combination of in-depth experience and the ability to achieve creative solutions for new design requirements.
 To ensure you’re setting yourself up for success, we’ve composed this blog and pursuant brief for additional information.

 Have they have asked the right questions?